 Debt Securities.
-The Fund may invest in a variety of debt securities to seek its objectives.
+The Funds may invest in a variety of debt securities to seek their objectives.
 In general, debt securities may be subject to the risks described below.
+Foreign debt securities are also subject to the risks of foreign securities described in this SAI.